 How to Find a Respectable Online Degree Program

 Those statistics are promising, but it’s also true that some online programs are more respectable than others.
-You, the prospective student, need to research to determine if your chosen institution is a solid, acceptable choice or a diploma mill that churns out graduates without offering much educational benefit.
+You, the prospective student, must research to determine if your chosen institution is a solid, acceptable choice or a diploma mill that churns out graduates without offering much educational benefit.

 How do you know the truth?
 Here are two ways you can tell legitimate schools from those to be avoided.